Jonah-Schwartz521/parathyroid-imaging-evaluation/README.md

 <br><br>
-# Presentation Reflection – Week 7
+# Storytelling/Insight
 ## Our Presentation

-### We're Done!
+### Reflection

-We’ve officially wrapped up our presentation on parathyroid imaging after several weeks of research, data cleaning, analysis, and design.
-The goal was to explore how well different medical scans (like SPECT/CT, 4D CT, Sestamibi, Ultrasound, and MRI) help doctors detect parathyroid issues before surgery.
+Jonah and I finally finished our presentation on parathyroid imaging after weeks of research, data cleaning, analysis, and design.
+The goal was to see how well different medical scans (like SPECT/CT, 4D CT, Sestamibi, Ultrasound, and MRI) help doctors detect parathyroid issues before surgery.

 ---
 ### What We Did

-Our story was built around a simple but important question:
+Our storytelling was based on

 > “Which imaging scan gives the most accurate and useful information for parathyroid surgery?”

 To answer that, we:
 - Pulled real hospital imaging data spanning over 13 years
 - Cleaned and organized it for analysis
-- Evaluated each imaging type based on five key things:
+- Evaluated each imaging type based on five things:
   - **PPV** (how often the scan is right when it says there's a problem)
   - **Sensitivity** (how well it detects problems when they exist)
   - **Concordance** (how well the scan matched what surgeons found)
   - **Localization** (whether it found the problem at all)
   - **Success rate** (overall usefulness of each scan)

-We created clear visuals to help tell the story, showing where each scan type performed well and where it didn’t.
+We then created clear visuals to help tell the story, showing where each scan type performed well and where it didn’t.

 ---

 ### What We Learned

 No scan is perfect.
 Some scans (like Sestamibi) are super reliable when they say something’s there, but they miss a lot of cases.
 Others (like SPECT/CT) catch more cases but sometimes make mistakes.
-The best strategy?
-Combine scans.
+The best strategy is just to combine scans.
 That gives doctors the best chance of success in surgery.

 ---

-### Why This Matters

-Our visual storytelling helps doctors, patients, and even data scientists understand the strengths and weaknesses of these scans.
-In the real world, this kind of insight can lead to better healthcare decisions and better outcomes for patients.
+### Where is this helpful?

+This is helpful for doctors and radiologists who need to decide which scans to use before parathyroid surgery.
+Our analysis shows how different scans perform and helps explain which ones might be more reliable depending on the situation.

 ---

+### What should other people draw conclusions about from your visualizations and cleaning?

+- Different scans have different strengths.
+There isn’t one perfect option.
+- SPECT/CT worked well most of the time, but sometimes 4D CT found things the others missed.
+- Cleaning the data helped us get clearer and more accurate results.
+- Some patients didn’t get every type of scan, so we can’t say one scan causes better results, just that we saw some patterns.
+- Using multiple scans together can give a better overall picture.

+---

 ### Final Thoughts

-This project helped us practice data storytelling from start to finish finding a story in the data, building the visualizations, and wrapping it all together into a meaningful presentation.
+This project helped us practice data storytelling and being able to find a story in the data, making the visualizations, and wrapping it all together into a meaningful presentation.
 We're proud of how it turned out.

 <br><br>
-# Daily Progress Logs
+# Major Progress Logs

-## Daily Progress Log #1 – Data Preparation
+## Major Progress Log #1 – Data Access & Setup

+### What We Worked On Today:
+- Got permission to access anonymized patient imaging data from a hospital system.
+- Exported scan and surgical records from the hospital’s internal database.
+- Entered data into Excel with patient ID, scan types, and surgical outcomes.
+- Saved the file as `raw_imaging_data.xlsx`.

+### Notes:
+- Made sure no personal identifiers were included.
+- Data covers 13 years of procedures from one hospital.

+---

+## Major Progress Log #2 – Data Pulling

 ### What We worked on today:

 - Loaded the raw imaging dataset into a pandas DataFrame
-- Inspected the column names and fixed an issue with whitespace in the `'Age '` column
+- Looked at the column names and fixed an issue with whitespace in the `'Age '` column
 - Identified rows and found age data was missing
 - Checked for other missing values across imaging modality columns
 - Cleaned up the dataset and saved a cleaned version